Global e-commerce Logistics: A Covid-19 UpdateAvailable to download today

 This report contains

-- The trends and developments impacting e-commerce logistics in 2020
+- The trends and developments impacting e-commerce logistics in 2020, including the impact of Covid-19.

 - Comprehensive data and analysis on e-commerce logistics market size and growth from 46 countries as well as forecasts to 2024 by country